• Skip to primary navigation

 • 2 cups bok choy sliced – white part mostly.

-• 1-2 tbsp Hemisfares soy sauce use as needed or to desired flavor
+• 1-2 tablespoon Hemisfares soy sauce use as needed or to desired flavor

 Instructions